prateekm33/tic-tac-toe/README.md

 # tic-tac-toe
-An incredibly awesome tic-tac-toe game
+An incredibly awesome tic-tac-toe game to play in Node